 The Dublin Mountains Makeover continues in Ballyedmonduff

-The first step in the process is to take out the windblown trees, and that’s what’s happening over the next few weeks.
+First, we’ll do roadworks to improve forest tracks so that felling machines can get access to the site.
+Then, we’ll take out the windblown trees.
 Harvesting on sites like these is a lot more difficult and hazardous for the forest workers than a normal felling operation.
 The trees fall in all directions on top of each other, so a mix of machines and a chainsaw operator will be needed.
 Clearing the trees in this kind of situation takes more time than normal, so please be patient while we work.
 Later in the year, we’ll come back and plant the new forest.

 The trails in the area will remain open for most of the time, however the AfterBurner and Blazin’ Saddles sections of Mountain Bike Trails will be temporarily closed.
 Please follow safety signage and Coillte staff directing traffic.